iron-io/docs/mq/v2_v3_migration_guide/index.md

 API.
 See the [IronMQ v3 changelog](/mq/3/reference/api/#changes) for an overview of what's changed and how you should alter the client to work with v3.

-# Step 3: Audit Your app
+# Step 3: Audit Your App

 Now that you're using a v3-compatible client, we recommend that you audit your codebase to ensure it works with the new `post-reserve-delete` workflow and to avoid potential